pluggyai/meu-pluggy/README.md

 Once you have already granted access to your Financial Institution account on [MeuPluggy](https://meu.pluggy.ai), you will be able to access the data through API using our existing documentation and SDKs.

-First you will be required to create an account on our [Developer Portal](https://dashboard.pluggy.ai), and you will began a 15 days trial (Don’t worry you will be able to pull information after expires anyway).
+First you will be required to create an account on our [Dashboard (our Developer Portal)](https://dashboard.pluggy.ai), and you will begin a 15 days trial (Don’t worry you will be able to pull information after expires anyway).

-Customize your application to list the *MeuPluggy* connector as one of your desired connections as shown in the following pictures:
+Customize your application to list the *MeuPluggy* connector as one of your desired connectors as shown in the following pictures:

 ![Dashboard Customization](./assets//dashboard_customize.png)